publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch41/schIV/m__us_usc_t7_s1736o.md

     Subsec. (d).
 [Pub.
 L. 107–171, § 3106(b)(2)(A)][/us/pl/107/171/s3106/b/2/A], (D), (c), inserted heading, in introductory provisions struck out “food” after “domestic production of” and substituted “eligible commodities” for “commodities” in two places, and in par.
 (2) substituted “eligible commodities” for “commodities”.

     Subsec. (e).
 [Pub.
-L. 107–171, § 3106(b)(2)(D)][/us/pl/107/171/s3106/b/2/D], (E), (d), inserted heading, substituted “eligible commodities” for “commodities” and “Corporation” for “Commodity Credit Corporation” wherever appearing, inserted “, and subsection (g) of this section does not apply to eligible commodities furnished on a grant basis or on credit terms under that title” before period at end of par.
+L. 107–171, § 3106(b)(2)(D)][/us/pl/107/171/s3106/b/2/D], (E), (d), inserted heading, substituted “eligible commodities” for “commodities” and “Corporation” for “Commodity Credit Corporation” wherever appearing, inserted “, and subsection (g) does not apply to eligible commodities furnished on a grant basis or on credit terms under that title” before period at end of par.
 (2), and added par.
 (5).

     Subsec. (f).
 [Pub.
 L. 107–171, § 3106(b)(2)(D)][/us/pl/107/171/s3106/b/2/D], (E), (e)(1), inserted heading and substituted “eligible commodities” for “commodities” and “Corporation” for “Commodity Credit Corporation” wherever appearing.